 To help them pay for the up-front costs of opening a business, they borrowed $600 from their mother.

 The business was wildly successful, with their second restaurant opening within six months and a total of six restaurants opening by the end of their first year!

 For a long time, Kansas was simply ignored by all Europeans who passed through the region, and it’s no small wonder, really.

 At first glance, the state is nothing more than endless plains and prairies, but this ended up being its main draw.

-It was the boundless open skies and seemingly wonderful opportunities for agriculture which drew endless amounts of would-be settlers which helped the state grow.
+It was the boundless open skies and seemingly wonderful opportunities for agriculture that drew endless amounts of would-be settlers, which helped the state grow.